evkx/evkx.github.io/content/models/neta/gt/GT_580_AWD/_index.md

 A head-up display is a standard system that projects speed and other important driver information onto the windshield.

 {{< sitefiguresized thumb="models/neta/gt/gt_580_awd/screens_1_st.jpg" title="Neta GT 580 AWD" width="3000" height="2000"  >}}

+### Steering Wheel

+The Neta GT 580 AWD is equipped with a single type of steering wheel:

+- **Circular Steering Wheel**: This steering wheel provides intuitive control over the infotainment system, allowing you to easily adjust the volume, change music tracks, and manage other key functions.

 This model comes equipped with voice control as standard, allowing you to manage various functions through voice commands.